Living Well Trafford

-Delivered by Greater Manchester Mental Health NHS Trust in partnership with Bluesci the Primary Care Mental Health Wellbeing Service (PCMHWS) is a new mental health and social prescribing service for people with a Trafford GP.
+Delivered by Greater Manchester Mental Health NHS Trust in partnership with Bluesci, the Living Well Trafford service is a mental health and social prescribing service for people in Trafford.
 The service can provide short-term mental health support when you need it most.

 How does it work?